open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/getting-started/browser.md

 ### Creating a Tracer Provider

-Add the following code to the `document-load.js` to create a tracer provider, which brings the instrumentaion to trace document load:
+Add the following code to the `document-load.js` to create a tracer provider, which brings the instrumentation to trace document load:

 ```javascript
 import { WebTracerProvider } from '@opentelemetry/sdk-trace-web';